DanielVanNoord/AlpacaDiscoveryTests/README.md

  Once the IP Address and Alpaca port of the Device is known the Client can use the management API to query the Device and discover its supported endpoints and functions.

- For testing this uses port 32227 for the broadcasts and multicasts.
+ The Alpaca Discovery Protocol uses port 32227 for the broadcasts and multicasts, all devices must open that port with the correct settings (see below for details).
+Because the clients send from a system port (IE not 32227) they do not need to open the port with any special settings.

 # Examples